-The College's Pastoral Care Programme is designed to support the moral, spiritual and cultural development of the child, as well as addressing issues on diversity, health, relationship and sex education and studying citizenship.
-This is delivered via the REAL programme and through assemblies often featuring external speakers.
-Pupils will have a timetabled REAL time lesson when this programme is delivered either vertically or by Year Group.
+The College's PSHE Programme is designed to support the moral, spiritual and cultural development of the child, as well as addressing issues on inclusivity, diversity, health, relationship and sex education and studying citizenship.
+This is delivered via the PSHE and through assemblies often featuring external speakers.
+Pupils will have a timetabled PSHE lesson when this programme is delivered either vertically or by Year Group.